McAuliffe criticized Youngkin over 2020 election views, but questioned Democrats' loss in 2000

 The former governor knocked his GOP rival but could not accept the Bush vs Gore results

-Democratic candidate for Virginia governor Terry McAuliffe has attacked Republican nominee Glenn Youngkin for questioning the results of the 2020 election, but McAuliffe has his own history of questioning close presidential elections.
+Democratic candidate for Virginia governor Terry McAuliffe has falsely claimed Republican nominee Glenn Youngkin questioned the results of the 2020 election, but McAuliffe has his own history of questioning close presidential elections.

 The former Old Dominion governor has criticized Youngkin for his views on election integrity, even accusing the Republican candidate of "parroting Trump’s conspiracy theories about the 2020 election" on his campaign website.